Colocasian/cowin-cowboy/README.md

 ## Usage

-To use the `cowboy.py` script, simply run `python3 ./cowboy.py`
+To use the `cowboy.py` script, simply run `python ./cowboy.py`

 Optionally, you can specify logging verbosity by `-l <log-level>`.
 You can also point the script to a custom config file with `-c <path/to/config`.

-To see all available options, do `python3 ./cowboy.py -h`
+To see all available options, do `python ./cowboy.py -h`

 ## Configuration

-`cowboy.py` expects a json file (the default config path can be queried by `python3 ./cowboy.py --config-path`), with the following structure:
+`cowboy.py` expects a json file (the default config path can be queried by `python ./cowboy.py --config-path`), with the following structure:

+- A `"weeks"` field, with the number of weeks to check from the current date.
+  If not specified, checks for one week by default.

 - A `"locations"` table, with any combination of these three sub-keys:
   * `"pincodes"`: Array of PIN codes, as strings.